 - Breech births

-In addition, pre-birth acupuncture can enhance the prospects of an efficient labour.
+Also, pre-birth acupuncture can enhance the prospects of efficient labour.
 Treatments should occur in the final weeks of pregnancy, usually from 37 weeks until delivery.
 This prepares the women for childbirth.
 It is an ideal method to help women prepare themselves to have the most efficient labour possible.

-Feedback suggests that pre-birth acupuncture offers a range of positive effects that go beyond reducing the time spent in labour.
+Feedback suggests that pre-birth acupuncture offers a range of positive effects beyond reducing the time spent in labour.
 As a result, midwives are reporting a reduced rated of medical intervention.

 Improved Pain Levels During Labour